tamberg/fhnw-phycom/00/README.md

 - Week 2, KW25, 15.06. - 19.06.2026

 ### Time
-- 09:15 - 12:00, 3h in the morning
+- 09:15 - 12:00, 3 hours in the morning.
-- 13:15 - 18:00, 5h in the afternoon
+- 13:15 - 18:00, 5 hours in the afternoon.
+- 15 minute breaks, roughly every full hour.

 ### Location
-- Input — usually at the classroom, Room [TBA]
+- Input — usually at the classroom, Room [TBA].
-- Making  — usually at the makerspace, Room [TBA]
+- Making  — usually at the makerspace, Room [TBA].

 ### Presence
-- Students are expected to be present for the entire two weeks
+> Students are expected to be present for the entire two weeks.

-- The course consists of inputs and hands-on making sessions
+- The course consists of inputs and hands-on making sessions.
+- We will use specific equipment in a makerspace setting.

 ### Week 1